I am a physics resident with the Department of Radiation Oncology at Penn Medicine, University of Pennsylvania Health

-With a former educational background in polymer physics, I studied nanoconfined polymer electrolytes for safer rechargeable lithium-ion batteries at Brookhaven National Laboratory (BNL), using synchrotron X-ray scattering experiments carried out at the Advanced Photon Source and the National Synchrotron Light Source II.
+With a former educational background in polymer physics, I studied nanoconfined polymer electrolytes for safer rechargeable lithium-ion batteries at Brookhaven National Laboratory, via synchrotron X-ray scattering experiments carried out at the Advanced Photon Source and the National Synchrotron Light Source II.

 I enjoy solving scientific/quantitative problems with programming.
-In particular, I am fluent in Python, the SciPy stack and other associated scientific modules (Numpy, SciPy, Matplotlib, Lmfit, Mayavi, Scikit-image etc.).
-I like readable, elegant Numpy vectorization solutions, but am also comfortable with extending Python via Cython, Numba or pybind11/C++ for numerical performance boost.
+In particular, I am fluent in Python and familiar with its scientific eco-system (i.e. NumPy, SciPy, Matplotlib, LmFit, Mayavi, scikit-image etc.).
+I like readable, elegant NumPy vectorization solutions, but am also comfortable with extending Python via Numba or pybind11/C++ for numerical performance boosting.
 For larger coding projects, I use C#/.NET (LINQ is marvelous) and strive for robustness and maintainability through good software engineering principles.

 Ph.D. in Mechanical Engineering, 2015